allukoodaa/library-assistant/README.md

 ## Troubleshooting

 - **`File not found, check filename/path.`** Ensure you passed the correct relative or absolute path.
-- **Terminal too narrow for table view.** Resize your window or continue with the alternate layout when prompted.
+- **Terminal too narrow for table view.** Resize your window while in the main menu or continue with the alternate layout when prompted.
 - **Interrupted session.** `Ctrl+C` or `Ctrl+D` exits gracefully; just rerun the command to restart the program.

 ## Disclaimer about AI use in the project